Julierv/Sneaky-Manga/README.md

 - Make your changes and commit them: git commit -m 'Add my feature'.
 - Push to the branch: git push origin feature/my-feature.
 - Open a pull request.
 All changes are welcomed apart from those that could compromise copyright.
-For instance trying to deblur the manga panels in the ImageViewer component
+For instance trying to deblur the manga panels in the ImageViewer component.

 ## Installation